 - (a) The Municipality will operate and maintain suitable payment facilities, which facilities will be accessible to all users; - (b) The Municipality will, at its discretion allocate a payment between service debts.
-A consumer who has overdue debt, may not specify that the payment is for a specific portion of the account;
+A consumer who has overdue debt, may not specify that the payment is for a specific portion of the account; - (c) The Municipality may in terms of Section 103 of the Systems Act, with the consent of a consumer, approach an employer to secure a debit or stop order arrangement; - (d) The consumer will acknowledge, in the consumer agreements that the use of consumer agents in the transmission of payments to the Municipality is at the risk of the consumer - also for the transfer time of the payment;

-- (c) The Municipality may in terms of Section 103 of the Systems Act, with the consent of a consumer, approach an employer to secure a debit or stop order arrangement; - (d) The consumer will acknowledge, in the consumer agreements that the use of consumer agents in the transmission of payments to the Municipality is at the risk of the consumer - also for the transfer time of the payment; - (e) Postal orders must be crossed and be made payable to Cederberg Municipality; - (f) Payments will always be appropriated to the oldest account (notwithstanding the kind of service), where after it will be appropriated in order of a predetermined priority as approved by the Municipality; - (g) Payments can be made: - (i) at Cederberg Municipal Customer care offices from Mondays to Fridays (public holidays excluded) 08h00 to 16h00 (Satellite Offices) and Mondays to Thursdays 08h:00 to 16h00 and Fridays 08h00 to 13h00 (Clainwilliam, Citrusdal, Lamberts Bay, Elands Bay and Graafwater) - (ii) at any of the Easy Pay, Pay@ Snap scan, Zapper, Spar and Post Office pay points as approved by Council.
+- (e) Postal orders must be crossed and be made payable to Cederberg Municipality; - (f) Payments will always be appropriated to the oldest account (notwithstanding the kind of service), where after it will be appropriated in order of a predetermined priority as approved by the Municipality; - (g) Payments can be made: - (i) at Cederberg Municipal Offices from Mondays to Fridays (public holidays excluded) 07h30 to 15h30 (Satellite Offices) and Mondays to Thursdays 07h:30 to 15h30 and Fridays 07h30 to 14h00 (Clainwilliam, Citrusdal, Lamberts Bay, Elands Bay and Graafwater).
+A maximum amount of R 5 000.00 will be accepted by cashiers and all exceeding amounts must be paid by direct bank or electronic payments. - (ii) at any of the Easy Pay, Pay@ Snap scan, Zapper, Spar and Post Office pay points as approved by Council.
 Please note that at least 48 hours should be allowed for processing of all third-party payments; However, payments made at a third party will be done at own risk.
-It also remains the responsibility of the person making the payment, to ensure that the receipt is correct;(iii) by direct Bank and/or electronic payments to the Municipal bank account using Cederberg Municipality as beneficiary.
+It also remains the responsibility of the person making the payment, to ensure that the receipt is correct; - (iii) by direct Bank and/or electronic payments to the Municipal bank account using Cederberg Municipality as beneficiary.
 The Municipal account number must at all times be used as the reference number; - (iv) by way of an automatic debit order.
 These forms are available at any of the Municipal Offices.